LuciusGen/DelMut/README.md

 * `make_dir_if_not_exists` - the creation of a directory if one does not exist
 * `get_data` - loading a feature table with further distribution over several variables
 * `copy_clfs` - copying the best classifiers to a separate directory
 * `result_table` - the creation of a resulting table with predictions
+* `arab_plot_accs` - overall information about classifiers' fitting.
 * `mets_mats_arab` - the creation of confusion matrixes and the calculation of the metrics in interest related with A. thaliana
 * `mets_others` - the calculation of the metrics in interest related with the others organisms
 * `roc_curves` - the creation of ROC-curves
+* `cicer_table` - the creation of a resulting table for C. arietinum with predictions

 ## Requirements